 In the event that your pet cannot be vaccinated, yet you are concerned about the potential for your pet to contract a communicable disease, we recommend that you consult with your veterinarian regarding blood titers.
 This form of testing involves blood tests which are performed to check your pets level of immunity for specific ailments.
 This is an acceptable alternative for those who are hesitant to have their pets vaccinated due to past reactions or are concerned with over-vaccination.
 Please note that these tests are still not mainstream, not all vets provide them, and they do take time to perform and obtain results.
 We will accept a copy of titre test results in lieu of vaccination records.

 IMPORTANT NOTE ABOUT VACCINATIONS!!

-WE REQUIRE A MINIMUM OF 4 WEEKS TIME LAPSE BETWEEN VACCINATIONS AND BOARDING WITH US.
+WE REQUIRE A MINIMUM OF TWO (2) WEEKS TIME LAPSE BETWEEN VACCINATIONS AND BOARDING WITH US.
 There are some instances where we can make exceptions to this.
 Please speak with us directly to discuss.

-Your pets immune system will be in a compromised state immediately following vaccinations and they are vulnerable to communicable diseases.
+Your pets immune system may be in a compromised state immediately following vaccinations and they are vulnerable to communicable diseases.
 Additionally, modified live vaccines can be shed from your dog for up to two weeks following vaccination, and that could place other guests in a compromising position if they are sensitive to the vaccine.

 If you do not vaccinate your pet, please contact us to discuss further.
 Just because you do not choose to vaccinate, does not mean your pet isn’t welcome at Tucked Inn Kennels!!